Hi-Media/EmrMonitoring/README.md

 [Amazon Elastic MapReduce Ruby Client](http://aws.amazon.com/developertools/2264) is needed to get description of a jobflow.
+*Warning: it requires Ruby 1.8.7 and is not compatible with later versions of Ruby.*

 ![Dependency on EMR CLI](doc/images/dependency-emr-cli.png "Dependency on EMR CLI")